Journal of Guidance, Control, and Dynamics

 "Modified linear theory provides reasonable impact predictions at high speeds.
 However, for typical small UAS mission speeds, less than 20-m/s impact errors were substantial due to large angles of attack and pitch rates.
 Low-speed linear theory was developed by including higher-order terms involving w and q that modified linear theory neglects.
 As a result, the angle of attack, pitch, and yaw predictions are significantly improved, leading to accurate impact predictions even at very low speeds.
 A predictive control scheme was developed to reduce dispersion using control surfaces near the tail.
 The predictive controller uses low-speed linear theory to rapidly predict the impact error using the current state and control.
 Based on the estimated impact error, the control is iteratively found to minimize the predicted-impact error.
 For an example munition, it was shown that the maximum number of iterations during the control solution only impacted the initial control estimates.
 Limiting the guidance algorithm to a single iteration had little impact on the final accuracy and permitted a rapid solution.
 It was shown for the example munition that the predictive guidance significantly reduced the CEP from 14.1 to 2.7 and 2.2 m when the maximum iterations were 1 and 10.
 Furthermore, for a typical high- explosive 40-mm grenade, the percentage of impacts within a lethal radius was increased from 10 to 78% when the maximum iterations were both 1 and 10.
 In practical applications, errors in the target location must beincluded when considering the probability of impact within a lethal range of a target."

 Slegers, Nathan, "Predictive Control of a Munition Using Low-Speed Linear Theory" (2008).
-Faculty Publications - Department of Mechanical and Civil Engineering.
+Faculty Publications - Biomedical, Mechanical, and Civil Engineering.
 24.